Leesaal/WeatherApp/README.md

 3. Change the CSS styling depending on screensize
 4. Limit the local storage to 5 items
 5. Show a consistent data layout for the current and future forecasts
+6. Add event listener for the search history buttons to trigger the functions to run based on the city clicked

 ## Link to page